kaoDev/kalleott.de/src/courses/project-webapp/basics-and-tools.md

 on.
 The "Browser".
 Browsers are build to render HTML, a xml-like language to describe a layout and information.

-This image shows a very basic example of html code, which shows a simple hello world message
+This image shows a very basic example of HTML code, which shows a simple hello world message:

 ![basic html](./html-hello-world.png)